donbool/tame-mvp/README.md

 - next step is probably authentication

-i found arcade.dev is alr doing this idea after i started it. so i built it anyway and gonna open source them. #fukit
+i found arcade.dev is alr doing this idea after i started it. so i built it anyway and gonna open source them. #fukit and then i found openai agent sdk was released 3 months ago. tame is dead and grave is nuked.

+all dockerized

 ---